- Ages 4+

 Yes, there is an onsite restaurant and snacks are available.

-Merchant's House Museum has not told us if they are fully wheelchair friendly.
+No, Merchant's House Museum is not wheelchair friendly.

-Merchant's House Museum has not told us if they are fully pushchair friendly.
+No, Merchant's House Museum have stated they are not pushchair friendly.

 Merchant's House Museum has not told us if they are dog friendly.